 Likewise, autism in adults is often different as the behaviours have gone unnoticed through childhood.
 You can learn more about it here in our article ‘Autism in adults: signs, diagnosis and treatment‘.

 When should my child be tested?

-Your child should be screened for developmental delays and disabilities at 9 months, 18 months and 24 or 30 months, with any additional screenings to be performed if they are at higher risk due to premature birth, low birth weight or relevant family history.
+Your child should be screened for developmental delays and disabilities at nine months, 18 months, 24 and 30 months.
+Additional screenings are to be performed if they are at higher risk of delays due to premature birth, low birth weight or relevant family history.

 Your regular doctor can health check your child, but any concerns requiring an assessment will be referred to a specialist or health practitioner with experience in diagnosing neurodevelopmental and behavioural conditions, such as developmental delays and autism.

 What are the levels of autism?

 While it is difficult to truly define autism, it is diagnosed across three different levels to better deliver appropriate supports.
 For a more in-depth read, take a look at ‘Understanding the different levels of autism‘.